scg-unibe-ch/ese2016-team7/documentation/srs.md

 <h2>2.
 Overall description</h2>
 **Product Perspective**
 The FlatFindr platform is a self-contained, independent product.
-It can be compared to other online platforms which allow the user to search for rooms to rent or advertise rooms to be rent, like the platform the SUB mantains.
+It can be compared to other online platforms which allow the user to search for rooms, studios or apartments to buy or advertise rooms to be bidden for, like the platform the SUB mantains.
 However, FlatFindr has some unique features that no other comparable platform we know of has, like the enquiry system.

 **Use cases**

 User: A Person signed in to the website
 Guest: A Person not signed in to the website
 Manager: User that wants to advertise a flat
-Premium User: A User that pays for his account.

 Use cases with no explanation are seen to be self explanatory and a description would be redundant.